Are You Dave Gorman?: Evolution

-The show originated following a drunken bet between Dave Gorman and his friend Danny Wallace.
+The show originated from a drunken bet between Dave Gorman and his flatmate Danny Wallace.
 The bet was thus: Gorman claimed that he shared the name "Dave Gorman" with the assistant manager of East Fife F.C. and that there must be "loads" of others around.
 Wallace disagreed with him.
-So the two travelled to Methil (from London—several hundred miles), with a Polaroid camera, to meet the assistant manager, whose name was indeed Dave Gorman.
+So the two travelled to Methil (about 450 miles from London), with a Polaroid camera, to meet the assistant manager, whose name was indeed Dave Gorman.
 More trips followed, to meet more Dave Gormans.
 During a trip to New York, Gorman applied somewhat arbitrary criteria to exclude one man from the list on the grounds that a metal plaque outside his offices showed his name as "B. David Gorman" (his justification for this—given on his web forum—was "You've got to have rules").
-He did, however, count meeting an actor who had once played a character called Dave Gorman.
+He did, however, count meeting an actor who had once played a character called David Gorman.

-Initially the bet was fairly vague, but on the way to meet Dave Gormans numbers three and four, they debated what "loads" meant.
-Wallace decided on one for every card in the deck including the jokers (54).
-They tried to keep within a distance of 300–500 mi per Dave Gorman, to show that the name was very common, but not too common.
+Initially, the bet was fairly vague, but on the way to meet Dave Gormans numbers four and five, they debated what "loads" meant.
+Wallace decided on one for every card in a standard deck, including the two jokers (54).
+They tried to keep the average distance between Dave Gormans within roughly 300–500 miles (480–800 km), to show that the name was very common, but not too common.